Buying the horse is only the beginning…

 How Much Does a Horse Lead Rope Cost?

-Lead ropes are pretty cheap and run from about $7 to $40+ for special materials or features.
-The standard new horse owner only needs the typical cotton lead rope with a snap.
+Lead ropes are pretty cheap, with a basic one costing around $7 to $15, but you could pay $40 and upwards for special materials or features.
+As a new horse owner, you only need a standard cotton lead rope with a snap.

 Halters and lead ropes from the same company are usually offered in matching colors, so you can coordinate everything.